tapilew/equilibrio-alpha/README.md

 - Smart contract automatically deducts and holds fees
 - Funds are secured by reentrancy protection and access controls
 - Transparent on-chain tracking of all fees collected
-- Only authorized DAO governance can withdraw fees
+- Only authorized owner can withdraw fees (MVP phase)
 - Complete audit trail of fee collection and distribution

 ### 4. Reduced Platform Risk (at Core Layers)

-- Core payment rails (USDT on Arbitrum) and record-keeping ledger are decentralized
+- Core payment rails (USDT on BlockDAG) and record-keeping ledger are decentralized
 - Atomic transactions ensure fees are always collected
 - If the TuriCash frontend/backend went offline, the underlying payment capability and historical record persist
 - Merchants aren't solely reliant on TuriCash's servers for core value transfer and record integrity

-### 5. Reliance on Decentralized Oracles (Chainlink)

-- Chainlink Price Feeds for USD/USDT rates ensure conversions rely on aggregated, tamper-resistant data
-- Decentralized oracle network provides data resilience and integrity

 ---